-Pre-operative planning is typically performed to determine the surgical incisions, residual limb length, etc. The procedure is performed in order to preserve the function of the knee joint, so the remaining stump must be long enough to fit a prosthesis, and to provide adequate soft-tissue padding over what would otherwise be a prominent stump of bone.
-The amputation is typically performed in the middle of the lower leg.
+Pre-operative planning prior to a below-the-knee amputation is typically performed to determine the surgical incisions, residual limb length, etc. The amputation is performed in order to preserve the function of the knee joint, so the remaining stump must be long enough to fit a prosthesis, and to provide adequate soft-tissue padding over what would otherwise be a prominent stump of bone.
+A below-knee amputation is typically performed in the middle of the lower leg.
 However, it should be done at a level that removes all the damaged tissue and allows closure of the skin layer with sufficient soft tissue, which may require a shorter stump in some cases.
 The skin incision and dissection is typically made significantly longer in the back (posteriorly) of the leg than in the front (anteriorly).
 This allows the calf muscle to be brought forward, providing padding over the bony stump.
 The major veins and arteries are identified, tied off and then cut.
-Nerves are cut short to minimize the risk of painful nerve remnant (neuroma).
-The major nerves are identified and both the larger bone (tibia) and smaller bone (fibula) of the lower leg are cut with a saw and smoothed.
-The fibula is usually cut shorter than the tibia and at a 45 degree inward angle to avoid a prominent bone edge.
+The major nerves are identified.
+The nerves are cut short to minimize the risk of painful nerve remnant (neuroma).
+Some of these nerves may be implanted into muscle using a technique call targeted muscle reinnervation in an attempt to minimize phantom limb pain.
+Both the larger bone (tibia) and smaller bone (fibula) of the lower leg are cut with a saw and smoothed.
+The fibula is usually cut shorter than the tibia and at a 45 degree inward angle to avoid a prominent bone edge on the outside of the amputation stump.
 The front of the cut tibia is also cut at a slant (beveled) to avoid a sharp ridge of bone at the front of the leg.
-The amputation is then closed by suturing the layers of tissue together, including often suturing a remnant of what was part of the Achilles tendon to the front of the tibia, to improve stability of the stump.
-After surgery, most patients spend 1-2 days in the hospital.
+The amputation wound is then closed by suturing the layers of tissue together, including often suturing a remnant of what was part of the Achilles tendon to the front of the tibia, to improve stability of the stump.
+After surgery, most patients spend 1-3 days in the hospital.

 Healing Phase (0 thru 6-12 weeks)

-During the healing phase, the wound of the amputation stump is healing.
-Sutures are removed when the incision is healed, between 2-6 weeks post-surgery, typically on the longer end of this in patients with diabetes and/or peripheral neuropathy.
+During the healing phase following a below knee amputation, the wound of the amputation stump is healing.
+Sutures are removed when the incision is healed, between 2-6 weeks post-surgery, typically on the longer end of this time period are patients with diabetes and/or peripheral neuropathy.
 Swelling is very common following a below knee amputation, and can last several months.
 Often, a stump shrinker (a sock that provides even pressure to the healing stump) is applied once the sutures have been removed.
 It is important to keep the knee functioning as normally as possible (including the ability to fully straighten) during the healing phase.
 It is not uncommon for patients to fall during this phase, as they may momentarily “forget” that they have had their leg amputated.